Jul 26

 But back to my friend, the ex-Friend.
 I feel like he’s just another eroded-away grain of sand in the delta of Quaker decline.
 He’s yet another Friend that Quakerism can’t afford to loose, but which Quakerism has lost.
 No one’s mourning the fact that he’s lost, no one has barely noticed.
 Knowing Friends, the few that have noticed have probably not spent any time reaching out to him to ask why or see if things could change and they probably defend their inaction with self-congratulatory pap about how Friends don’t proselytize and look how liberal we are that we say nothing when Friends leave.

 God!, this is terrible.
 I know of DOZENS of friends in my generation who have drifted away from or decisively left the Society of Friends because it wasn’t fulfilling its promise or its hype.
 No one in leadership positions in Quakerism is talking about this lost generation.
 I know of very few thirty-something Friends who are involved nowadays and very very few of them are the kind of passionate, mystical, obedient-to-the-Spirit servants that Quakerism needs to bring some life back into it.
-A whole generation is lost–my fellow thirty-somethings–and now I see the passionate twenty-somethings I know starting to leave.
-Yet this exodus is one-by-one and goes largely unremarked and unnoticed (but then I’ve already posted about this: It will be in decline our entire live).
+A whole generation is lost – my fellow thirty-somethings – and now I see the passionate twenty-somethings I know starting to leave.
+Yet this exodus is one-by-one and goes largely unremarked and unnoticed (but then I’ve already posted about this: It will be in decline our entire lives).

 The good news is that I think things are starting to change.
 There’s still a long way to go but a thaw is upon us.
-In some ways this is inevitable: much of the current leadership of Quaker institutions will be retired or in the graves ten years from now and I think they’re starting to realize it.
-There are problems, most notably tokenism–almost all of the younger Friends being lifted up now are the sons & daughters of prominent “committee Friends.”
+In some ways this is inevitable: much of the current leadership of Quaker institutions is retiring.
+Even more, I think they’re starting to realize it.
+There are problems, most notably tokenism — almost all of the younger Friends being lifted up now are the children of prominent “committee Friends.”
 The biggest problem is that a few dozen years of lax religious education and “roll your own Quakerism” means that many of the members of the younger generation can’t even be considered spiritual Quakers.
-Our Meetinghouses are seen as a place to meet other cool, progressive young hipsters, while spirituality is sought from other sources.
+Our meetinghouses are seen as a place to meet other cool, progressive young hipsters, while spirituality is sought from other sources.
 We’re going to be spending decades untangling all this and we’re not going to have the seasoned Friends of my generation to help bridge the gaps.

 Related Reading